patrickrgaffney/hypepat/content/the-people-v-oj.md

 I stuck it out though, in large part to the [rave reviews][metacritic], and by the time that Bronco hits the 405 in episode two, I was down the rabbit-hole.
 Then, in an ultimate balance of the scales, we are blessed with Courtney B. Vance as Johnnie Cochran.
 Vance is so good he makes you forget *JUUUUUUIIIIICE* ever existed.
 The screen literally brightens with his presence; he unleashes a beast in some of the courtroom scenes that would make Aaron Sorkin cry.

 Sarah Paulson is also particularly stellar as Marcia Clark; her *centric*-episode *Marcia, Marcia, Marcia* is a standout.
-She lets it all hang out--rage, tears, love, and cigarettes. [^auto]  Paulson and Vance's battles are some of the best I have ever seen on television. [^lost]  I would watch the two of them sell blenders.
+Paulson and Vance's battles are some of the best I have ever seen on television. [^lost]  I would watch the two of them sell blenders.

-[^auto]: This is also the title of my forthcoming tell-all, *Ultra Patbeams: Rage, Tears, Love, & Cigarettes*.

 [^lost]: I would safely put the two of them in the [Jack/Locke][lost] and [Josh/Donna][west wing] tier of TV tandems.